-- 1. Support the National Cabinet's Code of Conduct for all commercial tenancies that are suffering financial stress or hardship as a result of the COVID-19 pandemic, as defined by their eligibility for the Commonwealth Government's JobKeeper programme, and if applicable apply a waiver from lease payments for a three month period from 1 April 2020 to 30 June 2020 proportionate to the trading reduction in the tenant's business; - 2.
-Waive annual fees, or pro-rata amount if activity resumes, to sporting and community groups that would normally access Shire facilities in the next three to six months, i.e. Williams Football Club, Williams Hockey Club, Williams Netball Club, Williams Gateway Expo, and Williams Campdraft;
+- Support the National Cabinet's Code of Conduct for all commercial tenancies that are suffering financial stress or hardship as a result of the COVID-19 pandemic, as defined by their eligibility for the Commonwealth Government's JobKeeper programme, and if applicable apply a waiver from lease payments for a three month period from 1 April 2020 to 30 June 2020; - 2.
+Waive annual fees to sporting and community groups that would normally access Shire facilities in the next three to six months, i.e. Williams Football Club, Williams

-- 3. Grant a discount of 50% for the hourly Family Day Care Educator's Service Levy fee for a period from 6 April 2020 to 22 May 2020 proportionate to the trading reduction in the educator's business, with delegated authority granted to the Chief Executive Officer to reverse the discount if during this period the Child Care Package is modified. - 4.
+- Hockey Club, Williams Netball Club, Williams Gateway Expo, and Williams Campdraft; - 3.
+Grant a discount of 50% for the hourly Family Day Care Educator's Service Levy fee for a period from 6 April 2020 to 22 May 2020, with delegated authority granted to the Chief Executive Officer to reverse the discount if during this period the Child Care Package is modified. - 4.
 Develop support arrangements for vulnerable residents, and support and encourage projects that increase or facilitate volunteerism and community connectedness; and - 5.
-Consider when adopting the 2020/21 Annual Budget the following initiatives: A freeze on increases in municipal rates and fees and charges, including recycling and waste charges.
-A freeze on increases in community, residential and staff housing rents.
-Reduced penalty interest charges on existing debts and new debts.
-A freeze on wage increases for Shire employees.
-Carried by Absolute Majority 9/0 Resolution 146/20
+Consider when adopting the 2020/21 Annual Budget the following initiatives: A freeze on increases in municipal rates and fees and charges, including recycling and waste charges. - A freeze on increases in community, residential and staff housing rents. - Reduced penalty interest charges on existing debts and new debts. - A freeze on wage increases for shire employees.